Langerhans cell histiocytosis (LCH) is a rare disorder that affects the blood-forming cells.

 These organizations work towards raising awareness about Langerhans cell histiocytosis, supporting patients and their families, and funding further research to improve the understanding and treatment of the condition.

-See also ACE gene
+See also AUH gene

 Genetic Testing Information